Dr Tammy Ayres

 - Drugs and Crime (Postgraduate option module)

-- Admissions Tutor for the BA in Criminology degree.
+- Admissions tutor for the BA in Criminology, including widening participation.

 - Scarman Lecture Series Co-ordinator.